-In May 2005, PLANT collaborated with two other design firms (Coggan+Crawford and TODA) to mount an exhibition in New York entitled un_seated.
+In May 2005, PLANT collaborated with two other design firms (Coggan+Crawford and TODA) to mount an exhibition at TODA in New York entitled un_seated.
 The aim of the show was to examine the nature of the chair and the process of exploration that takes place in the design of one.
 Each of the firms took a different approach to the problem, and produced a suite of chairs with different physical characteristics, but a common spirit.
-PLANT's chairs explored the nature of rope as a material of structure and support.
+PLANT’s chairs explored the nature of rope as a material for structure and support.

 Infinity and the catastrophic cut